ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Hedging in forex can introduce unnecessary complexity and may be best avoided unless you have a concrete reason to hedge exchange-rate risk or are hedging as part of a well-thought-out trading strategy.

-Due to the difficulties in using hedging to trade successfully, as experienced by the many people who lost money incurring trading costs from hedge trades, U.S. regulators banned hedging for forex retail trades entirely in 2009.
+Due to the difficulties in using hedging to trade successfully, as experienced by the many people who lost money incurring trading costs from hedge trades, U.S. regulators banned hedging for forex retail traders entirely in 2009.
 Even if you reside in a region that allows hedging, managing the added complexity of tracking multiple positions in opposite directions can be difficult and prone to additional losses or unexpected costs.

 Depending on the broker's requirements and the amount of leverage being used, some brokers will require that you deposit additional margin for the hedging trade.
 However, other brokers may not require additional margin when a trade is perfectly hedged or only require additional margin for unhedged positions.